Laeken Cemetery Crypt

 Know Before You Go

 Laeken Cemetery is located in Laeken, a residential suburb in the north of Brussels, Belgium.
 The crypt lies directly beneath the cemetery, with access via a flight of stairs in the cemetery grounds.
 The cemetery is open daily from 8:30 a.m. to 4 p.m.
 Tours of the cemetery and the crypt can be arranged in advance.
-If you visit independently, be prepared for the crypt to be closed; you might have to ask around about how to get inside.
-You can get to the cemetery by taking the metro to Bockstael station, or trams 62 or 93 to the Princess Clementine stop.
+If the cemetery is open you have access to the crypt.
+You can get to the cemetery by taking the metro to Bockstael station or trams 62 or 93 to Princess Clementine stop.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook